 In addition to all of that, many actually begin to crave yoga.
 I know, it sounds super weird, but it really does happen!

 2. Can You Tone Up With Yoga

 Absolutely!
-With yoga, you are lifting your body weight, maintaining balance, and working many muscle groups at the same time.
-It’s a whole body exercise!
+With yoga, you are lifting your body weight, maintaining balance, and working for many muscle groups at the same time.
+It’s a whole-body exercise!

 3. How Many Days Per Week Should I Do Yoga?